 3.3.
-Time Period For Filing Appeal. -- Any appeal shall be filed within eight (8) calendar days after the decision has been mailed to the claimant and last employer as provided in West Virginia Code §21A-7-8.
+Time Period for Filing Appeal. -- Any appeal shall be filed within eight (8) calendar days after the decision has been mailed to the claimant and last employer as provided in W. Va.
+Code §21A-7-8.

 3.5.
 Notice of Hearing. -- Notice of the date, time, and place of appeal hearing shall be mailed to all interested parties and their counsel at least ten (10) days in advance of the hearing date unless such time period is waived.
 This notice shall inform the parties of their respective rights and duties in relation to the pending proceeding.

 3.6.
 Withdrawal of Appeal. -- If, after filing a notice of appeal, the appealing party decides to withdraw the appeal, the party must do so by filing a written notice of withdrawal to the Board.

 3.7.
 Composition of Appeal Tribunal. -- All appeals from the decision of a Deputy shall be heard by an appeal tribunal composed, as the Board or its designee may direct, of either a single Administrative Law Judge, three Administrative Law Judges, a member of the Board, or the Board itself.
 W. Va.
 Code §21A-7-7.

 3.8.
 Time Period for Decision. -- A decision shall be issued within twenty-one (21) days after the date the hearing is concluded and shall be mailed to all parties.